brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 Public-key infrastructure and Diffie-Hellman are problematic because they are not quantum-safe: they rely on the assumption that factorization or modular logarithms are computationally difficult.

-Pre-shared keys are somewhat acceptable for point-to-point connections, but they are really problematic in client-server scenarios where the client does not know a-priori which clients will connect to it.
+Pre-shared keys are somewhat acceptable for point-to-point connections, but they are really problematic in client-server scenarios where the server does not know a-priori which clients will connect to it.
 But more importantly, using pre-shared keys defeats the whole purpose of running a quantum key distribution protocol.

 In summary: while the topic of authenticating the classical channel is usually glossed over, it is not at all obvious how to achieve it in the context of quantum key distribution.